ArceusLegend/Ecommerce/README.md

 1) **Secret key**

    When a Django project is initialized, you can find a randomized key assigned to a SECRET_KEY variable in settings.py. *DO NOT USE THIS ANYWHERE BESIDES PRODUCTION AND DO NOT COMMIT IT ANYWHERE IN SOURCE CONTROL*.
 It is imparative to keep this key a secret for security reasons.
-By default, in this project, it is set to an empty string, but you should go to your .env and set it to a large, randomized value.
+It should be a large,randomized value, as described above.
 As an extra security measure, Django 4.1 introduced [Secret Key Fallbacks](https://docs.djangoproject.com/en/4.2/ref/settings/#std-setting-SECRET_KEY_FALLBACKS) to assist users who may want to introduce SECRET_KEY rotations.

 2) **Ensure that DEBUG is set to False**